By Miriam VenturaPart 1

 These are the ancestors of many Dominicans.
 Including the great Philologist, writer, essayist and hispanist, Pedro Henríquez Ureña.
 (A hispanist is who studies Hispanic culture and language.)

-Written for Mount Vernon Post Newspaper
+Mount Vernon Post Newspaper